Dolnys/Dolnys/README.md

 # Hi there! 👋

-My name is Kamil, and I'm a beginner frontend developer passionate about creating user-friendly web experiences.
+My name is Kamil, and I'm a frontend developer passionate about creating user-friendly web experiences.
 I love combining my creativity with problem-solving skills to build visually appealing and interactive websites.
 As I continue to learn and explore the world of web development, I'm excited to contribute to innovative projects and collaborate with like-minded professionals..
 I love building web applications and continuously improving my skills as a developer.

 ## Technologies I Learn and Use